-The name Kia Noho Rangatira Ai Tātou expresses the right of all people to exercise self-determination to participate confidently in their whānau, community and world.
+The name Kia Noho Rangatira Ai Tātou expresses the right of all people to exercise self-determination to participate as full citizens in their whānau, community and world.

-Our thanks to governance group member, Te Huia Bill Hamilton (Ngāti Kahungungu, Nga Rāuru, Ngāti Raukawa, Kotimana) for gifting the programme name.
+Our thanks to governance group kaumatua, Te Huia Bill Hamilton (Ngāti Kahungungu, Nga Rāuru, Ngāti Raukawa, Kotimana) for gifting the programme name.

 As we work towards transformation of the disability system, the concepts at the heart of this unique programme are fundamental and timely: